SimonGorbot/personal-site/content/projects/lis3dh_driver/index.md

 description: "How can we use the type-state design pattern in Rust to help the compiler check hardware configuration."
 weight: 1
 ---
+## TL;DR

+This is a fairly long post with a lot of code.
+If you don't have much time, feel free skip to the [results](#results) and if you find it interesting take a look through the whole post.

 ## Background

 During my previous internship at [Fourier](https://fourier.earth), I started my Embedded Rust development journey.
 I had previously written small amounts of Rust, but I would by no means say I knew the language at the time.
 One of Fourier's embedded systems engineers is a very passionate Embedded Rust developer.
 He is the one who introduced to the **type-state** pattern.